 Your advisor guides you to complete a series of questions to identify your risk attitude and capacity, investment objectives, time horizons, liquidity needs and income requirements in order to select a suitable target asset allocation and segregated funds for each portfolio and establish an investment policy statement.
-Once you review and agree to the terms of the investment policy statement, and premiums are made to the Constellation series of Money Market (Portico), the Managed Portfolios Program will rebalance Constellation series of Money Market (Portico) into the segregated funds laid out as per the target asset allocations in the investment policy statement for each portfolio, as directed in the Constellation Service agreement.
+Once you review and agree to the terms of the investment policy statement, and premiums are made to the Constellation series of Money Market Fund, the Managed Portfolios Program will rebalance Constellation series from the Money Market Fund into the segregated funds laid out as per the target asset allocations in the investment policy statement for each portfolio, as directed in the Constellation Service agreement.